No insurance required

 GLP-1 Injections

-GLP-1 Injections is the active ingredient in injectable weight-loss medication with the same active ingredient as the brand name medications.
-It was FDA-approved in 2017 for Type 2 diabetes and later found to be beneficial for weight loss.
-It was FDA-approved in 2021 for weight loss, achieving an average of 15% weight loss.
-The same active ingredient is used in these medications, but they are sometimes administered at different doses.
+GLP-1 injections contain GLP-1, which mimics a naturally occurring hormone in the body.
+This is the same active ingredient used in brand name GLP-1 weight-loss medications.
+GLP-1 was FDA-approved in 2017 for the treatment of Type 2 diabetes and later found to be beneficial for weight loss.
+It was FDA-approved in 2021 for weight loss.
+The active ingredient has been shown to help patients achieve an average 15% weight loss.

-GLP-1 Injections mimics a hormone known as glucagon-like peptide-1 (GLP-1) which is naturally produced in your intestines.
-It sends signals to your brain to reduce hunger, slows down how quickly food leaves your stomach, and encourages your pancreas to produce more insulin which helps lower your blood sugar levels.
+GLP-1 mimics a hormone known as glucagon-like peptide-1 (GLP-1), which is naturally produced in the intestines after food intake.
+Like the hormone, your GLP-1 injection signals the brain to reduce hunger, slow down stomach emptying, and stimulate the pancreas to produce insulin to lower blood sugar levels.
 These effects work together to support weight loss.

-GLP-1 Injections has been observed to lead to weight loss of about 15%, with the weight loss being sustained.
-Health benefits associated with weight loss include improvements in energy, mood, and sleep, along with a reduction in heart disease, improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.
+Clinical trials have shown that GLP-1 injections can lead to an average 15% weight loss.
+These studies have also observed sustained weight loss among participants.
+Other health benefits associated with weight loss from GLP-1 include improved energy, mood, and sleep; reduced risk for heart disease; improvements in diabetes, blood sugar control, blood pressure control, cholesterol levels, kidney health, and fatty liver disease.

 Side effects are typically mild and can include nausea, vomiting, diarrhea, and constipation.
 These side effects usually subside within 2-3 weeks, with nausea being considered an "on target" side effect that helps reduce your caloric intake.
 Less common but more serious side effects can include allergic reactions, low blood sugar, kidney problems (especially if you are very dehydrated), gallstones and pancreatitis.
 Thyroid tumors or cancer has been observed in rodents, but not yet humans.

-You should avoid GLP-1 Injections if any of the following conditions apply to you:
+You should avoid GLP-Injections if any of the following conditions apply to you:

 • You are pregnant